firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/AutoCounter.rst

 Since AutoCounter injects counters only in simulation (unlike target-level performance counters), these counters do not affect the behavior of the simulated machine.

+This feature was introduced in our
+`FirePerf paper at ASPLOS 2020 <https://sagark.org/assets/pubs/fireperf-asplos2020.pdf>`_ .

 Ad-hoc Performance Counters
 ------------------------------